So Taguchi: Chicago Cubs (2009)

 Taguchi agreed to a minor league contract with the Chicago Cubs for the 2009 season, and was invited to spring training.
 Taguchi was signed in part to provide a Japanese teammate for Cubs outfielder Kosuke Fukudome.
 Taguchi did not make the Cubs roster and was optioned to Triple-A. After spending most of the season in the minors, Taguchi, who hit .248 with four home runs and 24 RBI in 85 games in the minors, was called up to the Cubs on September 16, 2009, replacing the injured Sam Fuld.
 He appeared in 12 games and got three hits in 11 at-bats.

-Japan (2010–2011)
+Orix Buffaloes (2010–2011)

 In January 2010 Taguchi's old team, the Orix BlueWave (since merged with the Kintetsu Buffaloes to form the Orix Buffaloes), announced that they had signed Taguchi to return and play for them in 2010.

 On July 31, 2012, Taguchi announced his retirement on his official blog.